carlos-gmartin/Cape-York-Trading-system/README.md

 A sypnoptic project at UEA where we are desigining a trading network and system for the different communities in Cape York.

-This project is working with the Enginners without borders project.
+This project is working with the Engineers Without Borders Project.

 Member include:
 -Carlos